County Donegal: Geography

 Donegal has a population density of 34.2 people per square kilometre, the lowest in Ulster and the fifth lowest in Ireland.
-The county has an expansive network of wildlife and conservation zones, which includes 46 European Union designated Special Areas of Conservation (SACs) and 26 Special Protection Areas (SPAs), as well as 14 Natural Heritage Areas (NHAs), 74 proposed Natural Heritage Areas, 145 Irish Geological Heritage Areas (IGHs) and Ireland's second largest national park, Glenveagh, which extends to over 42000 acre in northwestern Donegal.
+The county has an expansive network of wildlife and conservation zones, including 46 European Union designated Special Areas of Conservation (SACs) and 26 Special Protection Areas (SPAs), as well as 14 Natural Heritage Areas (NHAs), 74 proposed Natural Heritage Areas, 145 Irish Geological Heritage Areas (IGHs) and Ireland's second largest national park, Glenveagh, which extends to over 42000 acre in northwestern Donegal.

 Owing to its scenic landscape and "world-class wilderness", Donegal was named National Geographic's "Coolest place on the Planet" in 2017.
+The county was also ranked the 4th best region in the world by Lonely Planet's Best in Travel series for 2024, which called Donegal "purely wild with a big heart".

 The forested area in the county extends to 55534 ha, the 4th highest total forest cover in Ireland.
 Historic deforestation left Donegal devoid of forest cover by 1900.
 Much of the county's forests are commercial timber plantations which were initially established in the 1930s as a way to create rural employment in areas with poor agricultural land and high rates of emigration.
 The county contains extensive tracts of blanket bog which are concentrated in western and upland regions.
 Blanket bog covers an area of 148656 ha, or roughly 30 percent of the entire county.